koralreeef/anypercent-cuecollection/ch4.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/776222448721985566/face3.PNG)
    \
-   When Madeline passes this line, jump + downright dash to the bubble.
+   When Madeline passes this line, jump + downright dash at almost the same time to get to the bubble.
+Make sure to hold grab while doing the jump.
  </details>

   <details>